azurecitadel/azurecitadel/content/terraform/fundamentals/07-locals_and_outputs.md

 You have started to use the Terraform console, and made use of locals and outputs.

 You will use both of these more and more as your Terraform code becomes more ambitious.
 Locals are important for readability as the expressions become more complex.
-Outputs are useful at this level, but really become important as you start creating your own modules.
+Outputs are useful at this level, but become far more important when you start creating your own modules.

 In the next section we will manipulate state a little using imports, refresh, renames and taints.